LucasDelfino92/morrowindsharp/main.md

 > ℹ️ Make it a habit to update MWSE whenever you play Morrowind, and particularly when you download recent mods which rely on MWSE.
 These may have been developed with the latest update in mind.

 ### Additional MCP patches

-> ℹ️ This section is an addendum to the one from the main guide.

 We installed the Morrowind Code Patch in the **Setup** page.
 However, certain mods installed in this guide require specific patches to work as intended.
 Note that the Morrowind Code Patch **remembers** your **previously installed options**, meaning you just need to look for the ones mentioned below and install them accordingly.